baozi-technology/baozi-web/content/06-12-2019/index.md

     - design
 ---

-Hi!
 I've struggled to get those logos look relatively good.
-It is far from perfect - because using gif means loosing quality...

-I was pretty new to these frontend web-related issues.

 Ideally I guess the option that would lead to the cleanest result would be to use a .svg file and animate it within javascript.
 It is rather time consuming and complex though.
 I chose to use an animated gif.

 I had access to the .ps file of the logo - and I needed to generate both .png (or .jpeg) and .gif files.
 On mouse over, javascript swaps from .jpeg to .gif.
 On mouse out, javascript swaps from .gif to .jpeg.
 Easy peasy lemon squeezy.
 But no. It is more "difficult difficult lemon difficult".
-The .ps file was containing multiple layers corresponding to each step of the animated gif.

-The problem is - because of the nature of the gif, it wasn't easy to get a pretty result.
+Because of the nature of the gif, it wasn't easy to get a pretty result.
 Usually, the .png/.jpeg version was much more beautiful and when the user was dragging his mouse to the logo, it was obvious to the human-eye.

 There are actually many tricks to be aware of when generating a .gif.
 It is very important for the gif to look good.
 It is very easy to export one that's absolutely awful - while it was appearing good on Photoshop itself.